devgateway/www.developmentgateway.org/_posts/2014-12-09-lessons-from-nepal-data-incentives-champions.md

 created: 1418134283
 old_path: news/lessons-nepal-data-incentives-champions
 title: 'Lessons from Nepal: Data, Incentives, & Champions'
-lede: This is the second post in a three-part series relaying the findings from a study of government data use in Nepal.
+excerpt: This is the second post in a three-part series relaying the findings from a study of government data use in Nepal.
 Read the first post here.Why should a government official care about using data?
 thumbnail: assets/featured-images/nepal.jpg